Top 10 Best Marvel Comics Villains

 Let's see here - indestructible, always returns, several near-successful attempts on Earth, created my second favorite hero, has the durability and firepower to annihilate the FF, the Avengers, and the X-Men.
 Oh man, I love Kang, but Ultron rules.

-Galactus Galactus is a fictional character appearing in American comic books published by Marvel Comics.
-Formerly a mortal man, Galactus is a cosmic entity who originally consumed planets to sustain his life force, and serves a functional role in the upkeep of the primary Marvel continuity.
+Galactus is a fictional character appearing in American comic books published by Marvel Comics.
+He was originally a mortal man named Galan who was transformed into a cosmic entity during the destruction of the previous universe.
+Galactus consumes planets to sustain his life force and serves an essential... read more

 Did you see what happened when he fought Thanos?
 Thanos was literally begging for his life!
 Ugh!
 Number ten?
 What a disgrace!
 He deserves to be number one!
 Herald of Galactus right here!